JusticePro/Recipe-Book/README.md

 # Recipe-Book

 <h1>License</h1>
-You must have permission from JusticePro to copy, sell, modify, distribute, publish.
+You must have permission from JusticePro to copy, sell, modify, distribute, publish.<br>
 <h1>Download</h1>
 You can download this <a href="https://github.com/JusticePro/Recipe-Book/releases">here</a>!<br>
 <h1>What Langauge Did I use?</h1>